|

 dog dish.

-"Thanks, ah, Theodora," he whispered.
+Theodora," he whispered.
 She'd marked the number with

 a little check mark.
 If the old battle-ax saw that, Ted would have to pay